• Skip to primary navigation

 • Cover a baking sheet with parchment paper.

-Then lay the gnocchi on it and drizzle with ½ teaspoon oil.
+Then lay the gnocchi on it and drizzle with 1 Tablespoon of oil.
 Spread the gnocchi evenly across the baking sheet.
 Then move to the oven.

 Roast for 10 minutes, stopping once to flip.
+(If needed, cook up to 5 minutes longer for browning.)
 Once it has finished cooking, remove from the oven & set aside.

 • While the gnocchi roasts, continue with the recipe.

 First, make the cashew cream.
-In a high speed blender,** blend ½ cup water with ¼ cup raw cashews until completely smooth.
+In a high-speed blender,** blend 1 ½ cups water with ¾ cup raw cashews until completely smooth.
 (Stop and scrape down the sides if needed.)
+You'll know it's done when you don't hear any cracking sounds in the blender.

 Set aside to use later.

-• Bring a soup pot to a medium heat with remaining teaspoon of oil.
+• Bring a soup pot to a medium heat with remaining Tablespoon of oil.

-• Once the sausage pieces are browned & a little crisp around the edges, add onions and garlic.****
+• Once the sausage pieces are browned & a little crisp around the edges, add onions.**** (If the pot seems too dry, you can add a little more oil.)

-• Add remaining 2 cups of water to the pot & Better Than Bouillon or your preferred bouillon.
+• Add remaining 6 cups of water to the pot & Better Than Bouillon no chicken base (or your preferred bouillon).

-Stir the soup & use a spoon to pick up any remaining bits of sausage stuck to the inside of the pot.
+Stir the soup & use the spoon to pick up any remaining bits of sausage stuck to the inside of the pot.
 Bring the water to a simmer.

 • Put the chopped kale into the pot.
 It will look like a lot of kale, but it will quickly wilt as it comes into contact with the hot liquid.
 It should be even with the liquid in a few minutes.